MicrosoftDocs/power-automate-docs/articles/desktop-flows/troubleshoot.md

 If your desktop flow run fails, go to [Errors when running attended or unattended desktop flows](/troubleshoot/power-platform/power-automate/desktop-flows/troubleshoot-errors-running-attended-or-unattended-desktop-flows) and find mitigation steps for different error codes.

-If you encounter errors related to the desktop flow run queue, refer to the troubleshooting article.
-Learn more in [Troubleshoot desktop flow run queue errors](/troubleshoot/power-platform/power-automate/desktop-flows/troubleshoot-desktop-flow-run-queue-errors).
+If you encounter errors related to the desktop flow run queue, go to [Troubleshoot desktop flow run queue errors](/troubleshoot/power-platform/power-automate/desktop-flows/troubleshoot-desktop-flow-run-queue-errors).

 ## Collect machine logs